Tipps and Infos

 Life on Board

 With two bars, one self-service and one formal restaurant and a children’s area as well as duty-free shop and various sundecks, the facilities on the Albyzin are quickly outlined.
-In the evening there is even a DJ in the bar on deck 6 and tries to put on some evening Entertainment, but this fun package starves somewhere betwee tea dance in a retirement home and talent show in a North Korean holiday camp.
+In the evening there is even a DJ in the bar on deck 6 and tries to put on some evening entertainment – think tea dance in a retirement home meeting talent show in a North Korean holiday camp.

 Food & Beverage